Pan (moon)

 Pan is the innermost named moon of Saturn.
-It is approximately 35 kilometres across and 23 km wide and orbits within the Encke Gap in Saturn's A Ring.
+It is approximately 35 km across and 23 km wide and orbits within the Encke Gap in Saturn's A Ring.
 Pan is a ring shepherd and is responsible for keeping the Encke Gap free of ring particles.
-It is sometimes described as having the appearance of a walnut, or raviolo.
+It is sometimes described as having the appearance of a walnut, or ravioli.

 Pan was discovered by Mark R. Showalter in 1990 from analysis of old Voyager 2 probe photos and received the provisional designation S/1981 S 13 because the discovery images dated back to 1981.

+Discovery and naming

-Prediction and discovery
+Prediction

 The existence of a moon in the Encke Gap was first predicted by Jeffrey N. Cuzzi and Jeffrey D. Scargle in 1985, based on wavy edges of the gap which indicated a gravitational disturbance.
 In 1986, Showalter et al. inferred its orbit and mass by modeling its gravitational wake.
 They arrived at a precise prediction of 133,603 ± 10 km for the semi-major axis and a mass of 5-10×10^−12 Saturn masses, and inferred that there was only a single moon within the Encke gap.
 The actual semi-major axis differs by 19 km, and the actual mass is 8.6×10^−12 of Saturn's.

 The moon was later found within 1° of the predicted position.
 The search was undertaken by considering all Voyager 2 images and using a computer calculation to predict whether the moon would be visible under sufficiently favorable conditions in each one.
 Every qualifying Voyager 2 image with a resolution better than ~50 km/pixel shows Pan clearly.
 In all, it appears in eleven Voyager 2 images.